Essay Question

 Important Words for Relevancy + Content Scores

-• War of Ideas: A war of ideas refers to a conflict where different beliefs and ideologies clash, often leading to debates or arguments rather than physical violence.
+- War of Ideas: A war of ideas refers to a conflict where different beliefs and ideologies clash, often leading to debates or arguments rather than physical violence.
 For example, opposing political parties may engage in a war of ideas to persuade the public about their viewpoints.

-• Common Man: The common man refers to ordinary people who are not part of the elite or powerful groups in society.
+- Common Man: The common man refers to ordinary people who are not part of the elite or powerful groups in society.
 For instance, the common man may feel the effects of political ideologies and decisions made by leaders.

-• Group's Ideology: A group's ideology is the set of beliefs and values held by a particular group.
+- Group's Ideology: A group's ideology is the set of beliefs and values held by a particular group.
 For example, a community might have an ideology that prioritises environmental protection, influencing their actions and policies.

-• Killed: Killed means to cause someone to die, often used in the context of violence or conflict.
+- Killed: Killed means to cause someone to die, often used in the context of violence or conflict.
 For instance, in a war, many people can be killed due to the fighting between opposing sides.

-• Discussion: Discussion is the act of talking about something with others to share ideas and opinions.
+- Discussion: Discussion is the act of talking about something with others to share ideas and opinions.
 For example, classroom discussions allow students to explore different viewpoints and learn from each other.

-• Helps Making Better Decisions: Helps making better decisions means to provide support or information that leads to improved choices.
+- Helps Making Better Decisions: Helps making better decisions means to provide support or information that leads to improved choices.
 For instance, group discussions can help people understand various perspectives, leading to more informed decisions.

-• Group Discussions: Group discussions are conversations among a group of people where they share ideas and opinions about a specific topic.
+- Group Discussions: Group discussions are conversations among a group of people where they share ideas and opinions about a specific topic.
 For example, group discussions in a community can address local issues and find solutions that benefit everyone.

-1Try to make your own TS using these suggested words.
-Then fill the above-mentioned template, and submit to our AI for evaluation.
-Keep making changes only in the TS till you get the full scores.
-This is the fastest way for you to prepare for the writing section of PTE Academic test.
+To prepare, try crafting your own TS using these suggested words.
+Next, complete the template above and submit it to our AI for evaluation.
+Continue adjusting only the TS until you get full marks.
+This is the quickest method to prepare for the PTE Academic test's writing section.